backpropagation64/mle-interview-questions/my-qna-collections.md

 #### 5. Let’s say that you’re an advertisement company that wants to increase revenue.
 You want to effectively match an advertisement to a user.
 What metric should you prioritize if you want to maximize revenue: click through rate or conversion rate?
 What machine learning algorithm would you use?

+    there could be different aproaches to this problem.
+Lets assume that we will use the "Maximize Conversion Rate" solution.
 If you're an advertisement company that wants to increase revenue, you should prioritize the conversion rate as the key metric to maximize revenue.
 Conversion rate is the percentage of users who take a desired action (such as making a purchase or signing up for a service) after seeing an advertisement.
 It is a better metric for revenue maximization because it measures the effectiveness of the advertisement in terms of generating revenue, rather than just clicks.
 A high click-through rate (CTR) can indicate that an ad is well-targeted, but it doesn't necessarily mean that the ad is generating revenue.
 A user might click on an ad but not convert.
     There are many machine learning algorithm that can be used to match an advertisement to a user, but some of the most popular ones are:
         - Decision Trees
         - Random Forest
         - Gradient Boosting
         - Neural Networks

 #### 6. Let’s say you work for a bank that gives out personal loans.
 Your co-worker develops a model that takes in customer inputs and returns if a loan should be given or not. a.
 What kind of model did the co-worker develop? b Another co-worker thinks they have developed a better model to predict defaults on the loans.
 Given that personal loans are monthly installments of payments, how would you measure the difference between the two credit risk models within a timeframe? c.
 What metrics would you track to measure the success of the new model?